 Binance is one of the crypto unicorns.
 CZ led exchange has taken crypto world by a storm and rocketed past its competition to take up the top spot in almost every cryptocurrency ranking out there.

 Whether you’re just starting out with cryptocurrencies or you are a professional trader, Binance offers a wide variety of tools for engaging with digital asset markets.
 It’s straightforward to purchase and sell cryptocurrencies through the Binance platform.
 There are also some additional features that make the platform capable of handling complex trading operations, as well.

 In this article, you are going to learn how to purchase, sell and trade cryptocurrencies on Binance exchange.

 What is Binance?

-Let’s start this Binance review by telling you where Binance is located: they have recently relocated to Hong Kong from China and then moved to a small european island of Malta.
-This cryptocurrency exchange that has been gaining momentum over the past few months.
+Let’s start this Binance review by telling you where Binance is located: they have first relocated to Hong Kong from China and then moved to a small european island of Malta.
+This cryptocurrency exchange has been gaining momentum over the past few months.
 The platform gives users access to a robust set of trading tools, charts and security features.
 The exchange was created by experienced professionals in the cryptocurrency space, and the most recognizable name behind this project is that of Changpeng Zhao, former CTO at OKCoin.